IamSAB/pagekit-form/README.md

 # pagekit-form

 Create your custom html forms in the Pagekit Editor.
 The extension parses the form and makes it interactive with a vue instance.
+You can use mulitple forms on a single page.

 ## Form options